 - Behind-the-scenes curator-led talks and tours

-- Unlimited free and guaranteed seating at all events
+- Unlimited free and guaranteed seating at events (excluding select programs)

 - One-on-one meeting with the director